 Bonus: Fares are regularly cheaper than what you'd pay for a premium economy or even an extra legroom seat!

 Read our full review of Icelandair Business Class!

-This is where things start to get really good.
+This is where things start to get really good – and really cheap.

-It's the holy grail of flight deals and often the best way to snag an amazing business class deal.
+It's the holy grail of flight deals and often the best way to snag an amazing deal on the lowest business class rates.
 These mistake fares are even rarer … but when they happen, they're incredible.

 Let's start with one of the best mistake fares of all time.
 Back in 2018, Hong Kong Airlines accidentally sold roundtrip business class to a handful of Asian cities including Bangkok (BKK), Ho Chi Minh City (SGN), and Shanghai (PVG) for $600 or less.
 Clearly, someone at the airline missed a 0 on these fares that should have cost closer to $6,000 apiece.